lbr77/lbr77/AWESOME-STARS.md

 ## HTML

+- [qkqpttgf/OneManager-php](https://github.com/qkqpttgf/OneManager-php) - An index & manager of Onedrive based on serverless.
+Can be deployed to Heroku/Glitch/SCF/FG/FC/CFC/PHP web hosting/VPS.
 - [tulios/json-viewer](https://github.com/tulios/json-viewer) - It is a Chrome extension for printing JSON and JSONP.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [2X-ercha/2X-ercha.github.io](https://github.com/2X-ercha/2X-ercha.github.io) - ercha's blog